Performing a Sucrose Hydrogen Methane Breath Test

 There are some important things to keep in mind before taking a SHMBT.
 The breath test company will provide detailed instructions to help you do the breath test correctly.
 Paperwork inside the SHMBT will also provide you with a phone number should you need telephone support.
 Although each company’s SHMBT instructions may vary, there are some common rules you need to know.

 - *Stop taking probiotics for at least four to five days before taking the test.
 You may be managing your stomach issues with probiotics, but probiotics will affect the SHMBT results.

 - *There is a special diet that needs to be closely followed between 12 and 24 hours before the test.
 The instructions will usually tell you a list of allowed foods.
 Eating the wrong foods will give inaccurate test results.

 - *12 hours before you take the test, you cannot eat or drink anything except water.

-- Before the start of the test, brush your teeth since the bacteria in your mouth can affect the test.
+- *Before starting the SHMBT, brush your teeth since the bacteria in your mouth could affect the test.

-- Do no smoke, sleep or exercise 1 hour before the test or at any time during the test.
+- *Do no smoke, sleep, or exercise 1 hour before the test or at any time during the test.
 These activities can affect the test results.

 *Always consult with your healthcare provider before stopping any medications or altering your diet.